janakaufmanova/english-for-designers/05-presentation-stoytelling/presentation-2020-kaufmanova.md

 ## 2. UNIVERSITY

 It’s been exactly 3 years since I devoted myself to graphic design and I decided to go to university.
 I had to catch up on a lot of things, but it was the right decision to make.
-During these three years, I have clarified which art styles, typography and type of illustrations I like.
+During these three years, I have identified which art styles, typography and type of illustrations I like.
 This is the time, when I educated myself and fell in love with minimalism.

 ## 3. MINIMALISM